 The FQ is conducted with a facility staff person, usually the facility administrator or his or her designee.
-For SPs who had moved to a nursing home since Round 1 and for SPs who live in other residential care facilities, the NHATS interview was conducted with the SP (or a proxy), and the physical activities were administered.
+For SPs who had moved to a nursing home since their baseline round and for SPs who lived in other residential care facilities, the NHATS interview was conducted with the SP (or a proxy), and the physical activities were administered.
 In addition, a facility staff questionnaire (FQ) was administered.

-For SPs who are deceased and who lived in a facility in Round 1, the FQ was not conducted; instead, interviewers administered the last month of life interview using the NHATS Interview task with a facility staff person.
+For SPs who are deceased and who lived in a facility in their baseline round, the FQ was not conducted; instead, interviewers administered the last month of life interview using the NHATS Interview task with a facility staff person.
 (See Section IV on Deceased SPs and the Last Month of Life Interview.)